Top front-end and back-end javascript frameworks

 What is a JavaScript Framework?

-JavaScript framework allows accessing JS code libraries, for using publicly available source code to save time on development codes.
-Using framework, you don’t need to do the nitty gritty of code.
-Moreover, there are already coded components which you can use in your source code.
+JavaScript framework allows access to JS code libraries using publicly available source code to save time on development codes.
+Using the framework, you don’t need to do the nitty-gritty of code.
+Moreover, there are already coded components that you can use in your source code.
 Thus, making you code faster and better as a developer.

 Why Developers are Shifting to Javascript:

-Developers widely prefer to use JavaScript as it helps them to enhance their developing skills.
-Below are the major three reasons, developers use JavaScript:
+Developers widely prefer to use JavaScript as it helps them enhance their development skills.
+Below are the three major reasons developers use JavaScript:

 1. Saves Time

 Using frameworks helps decrease development time, as a result enhancing overall productivity.
-You can explore a large library with various features which helps you to build on your imagination.
+You can explore a large library with various features that help you to build on your imagination.

 2. Enhances Agile Software Development